nrfconnect/sdk-nrf/doc/nrf/libraries/networking/nrf_cloud_agps.rst

 The duration for which a particular type of assistance data is valid is different for each type of assistance data.
 As an example, `Almanac`_ data has a far longer validity (several months) than `Ephemeris`_ data (2 to 4 hours).

-Since the library receives a partial assistance data set, it may cause GPS to download the missing data from satellites.
+Since the library receives a partial assistance data set, it may cause GNSS to download the missing data from satellites.

 When A-GPS data is downloaded using LTE network, the LTE link is in `RRC connected mode <RRC idle mode_>`_.
-The GPS can only operate only when the device is in RRC idle mode.
+The GNSS module can only operate when the device is in RRC idle mode or `Power Saving Mode (PSM)`_.
 The time to go from RRC connected mode to RRC idle mode is network-dependent.
 This time is usually not controlled by the device and is typically in the range of 5 to 70 seconds.
-If the GPS service has already started before the device enters the RRC idle mode, this RRC inactivity may make TTFF appear longer than the actual time spent searching for the GPS satellite signals.
+If the GNSS module has already started before the device enters the RRC idle mode, this RRC inactivity may make TTFF appear longer than the actual time spent searching for the GNSS satellite signals.

 Limitation
 **********